secastel/phaser/phaser/README.md

 ## *out_prefix*.allelic_counts.txt

 Contains reference and alternative read counts for each heterozygous variant used for phasing.
 Format is the same as the [GATK ASEReadCounter](https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php) and [allelecounter](https://github.com/secastel/allelecounter) outputs.
-If --min_cov is set only includes variants where totalCount ≥ min_cov.

 * 1 - **contig** - Contig variant is found on.
 * 2 - **position** - Position of variant, as per the VCF (1 based).
 * 3 - **variantID** - ID of the variant.
 If --unique_ids enabled this will be the generated ID.